harrisonlab/phytophthora_fragariae/README.md

 62471 is P. cactorum
 ====================

-Commands used during analysis of Phytophthora fragariae genomed.
+Commands used during analysis of Phytophthora fragariae genomes.
 Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/phytophthora_fragariae

 The following is a summary of the work presented in this Readme:
 Data organisation: